From Pilot to Permanent: Green Mountain Power’s Home Battery Network Is Here to Stay

-Utility pilot projects aren’t famous for standout financial success.
-Usually the goal is to verify a technology in the field before attempting broader deployment.
+Utility pilot projects aren’t famous for being standout financial successes.
+Usually, the goal is to verify a technology in the field before attempting broader deployment.
 Sometimes nothing follows the pilot.

-Vermont utility Green Mountain Power not only verified the efficacy of residential batteries for meeting grid needs, it saved its customers millions of dollars with them.
-Now, that program has been ratified by the state’s Public Utility Commission as a permanent residential storage tariff, which means battery installations, and utility savings, will continue to rise.
+Vermont utility Green Mountain Power not only verified the efficacy of residential batteries for meeting grid needs, but it also saved its customers millions of dollars with them.
+Now, that program has been ratified by the state’s Public Utility Commission as a permanent residential storage tariff, which means battery installations — and utility savings — will continue to rise.

-At a time when forward-thinking companies are excited to erect networks of distributed batteries at some point in the next few years, Green Mountain Power represents something of anomaly.
-It already has not a couple hundred, but 2,567 utility-controlled Powerwall batteries sitting in customer homes, adding up to around 13 megawatts.
+At a time when forward-thinking companies are excited to erect networks of distributed batteries at some point in the next few years, Green Mountain Power represents something of an anomaly.
+It already has not several hundred, but 2,567 utility-controlled Powerwall batteries sitting in customer homes, adding up to around 13 megawatts.

-“These things are functioning exactly as or better than we hoped,” said Josh Castonguay, vice president and chief innovation officer.
-“You’ve got an asset that’s improving reliability for the customer, and paying for itself, and providing a financial benefit for all of our customers.”
+“These things are functioning exactly as or better than we hoped,” said Josh Castonguay, GMP vice president and chief innovation officer.
+“You’ve got an asset that’s improving reliability for the customer, paying for itself and providing a financial benefit for all of our customers.”

-By discharging those batteries during hours when the ISO New England grid faces monthly and annual peak demand, GMP reduces the payments it owes to the grid operator.
+By discharging those batteries during hours when ISO New England grid faces monthly and annual peak demand, GMP reduces the payments it owes to the grid operator.
 Those savings — $3 million in the first three quarters of 2020 — pass on to the utility customer base.
 Households that host the batteries also benefit from backup power when the grid goes down.
 The network supplied 16,000 hours of backup power this year.

 Two routes for homeowners to get batteries